Describe at least one (1) business that is profitable and explains why you think it is enjoying financial success.

 Gain from Investment – Cost of Investment ÷ Cost of Investment

-1. Research the following website http://ato.gov.au/ and summarise the services, facilities, and products the Australian Tax Office provides for individuals and business.
+1. Research the following website http://ato.gov.au/ and summarise the services, facilities, and products the Australian Tax Office provides for individuals and businesses.

-Australian Taxation Office facilitates the individuals and business entities to manage their taxation account officially which allows them to maintain their details, past taxation records, and track of their progress on return.
-There is a proper audiovisual guideline for how to create, use and maintain the taxable account.
+Australian Taxation Office facilitates individuals and business entities in managing their taxation accounts officially, which allows them to maintain their details and past taxation records and track their progress on returns.
+There are proper audiovisual guidelines for creating, using, and maintaining a taxable account.
 All the information regarding taxation policies and registration processes is available on the website.
 The website provides services in different languages and separate channels for individuals, businesses and non-profit organisations.

 2. Explain and find one (1) example of a Bilateral or Regional Trade Agreement

-As the name suggests that bilateral is between two nations agreeing on trade terms and conditions that are favouring for both of them.
-Such agreements provide both the nations with expanded access to the market.
-At an advantage, bilateral trade agreements are easier to negotiate as compared to multilateral agreements as there are only two parties involved.
+As the name suggests, bilateral is between two nations agreeing on trade terms and conditions that favour both of them.
+Such agreements provide both nations with expanded access to the market.
+At an advantage, bilateral trade agreements are easier to negotiate than multilateral agreements as there are only two parties involved.

 Example:

-A bilateral trade agreement was held between Australia and unites the States of America on 1st of January 2005 that generated a total of 26.7 billion dollars by 2009 with a 23 percent increase since incepted.
+A bilateral trade agreement was held between Australia and the States of America on the 1st of January 2005 that generated a total of 26.7 billion dollars by 2009, with a 23 per cent increase since incepted.

-Trade Practices act 1974 is federally regulated law encompassing regulations to cater all the contributors of a business market such as codes of practice for industries, monitoring price product safety and market practices.
-The Act has provided the economy of Australia with as sustainable competitive environment by balancing between the encouragement of competition and anti-competitive conduct.
+Trade Practices Act 1974 is a federally regulated law encompassing regulations to cater to all the contributors of a business market, such as codes of practice for industries, monitoring price product safety and market practices.
+The Act has provided Australia’s economy with a sustainable competitive environment by balancing the encouragement of competition with anti-competitive conduct.
 It applies to

 4. Explain the following key Australian Taxation requirements: